LFesser97/LFesser97.github.io/index.md

 ---
 layout: default
-title: "Hello World"
+title: "About me"
 ---

-# Hello World
+# About me

 Hi!
 I am a PhD student in (Applied) Mathematics at Harvard University, where I am fortunate to be advised by Melanie Weber in the Geometric Machine Learning group.
 My work is supported by a Graduate Research fellowship from Harvard's Kempner Institute for Natural and Artificial Intelligence.